Herniated disc treatment guidelines

 We generally recommend that patients try conservative therapies as their first method of treatment, although each patient is different.
 That is why you should consult your physician prior to trying any means of treatment for your spine condition, as certain forms of treatment can cause your condition to worsen.

-As you begin to research the treatment options available to treat a herniated disc in the spine, we encourage you to read through our research articles about herniated disc treatments and consult our Care Team for more information.
+As you begin to research the treatment options available for a herniated disc in the spine, we encourage you to read through our research articles about herniated disc treatments and contact Laser Spine Institute for more information.
 Our goal is to educate you about your spine condition and the treatments available to you so you can make an informed decision about your health care needs.

 Conservative treatment options for a herniated disc

-After six to eight weeks of conservative therapy, evaluate the pain and symptoms you experience from your herniated disc.
+After several weeks or months of conservative therapy, evaluate the pain and symptoms you experience from your herniated disc.
 If you find that your pain is gradually reducing, you may consider continuing with your conservative treatments.
-However, if you have found little to no lasting pain relief, you may want to consider a surgical treatment option to treat your herniated disc.
+However, if you have found little to no lasting pain relief, you may want to consider a surgical treatment option for your herniated disc.

 Minimally invasive surgery to treat a herniated disc

 For patients considering surgery to treat a herniated disc, we encourage you to research all surgical options before choosing the best treatment plan for you.
 The two main surgical options to treat a herniated disc are traditional open spine surgery and minimally invasive spine surgery.
 At Laser Spine Institute, we offer minimally invasive spine surgery that is a safer and effective alternative to traditional open back surgery.^